Children of Lebanon Crisis:

 No. 39 You have the right to special help if you are hurt by war.

-How to deal with upsetting use
+How to deal with upsetting news

 When natural disaster strikes or conflict breaks out, it is ok to feel scared, worried or sad.
 Adults can feel this way too.
 When you are feeling this way, it is important to remember: